-Secretary of Defense Leon Panetta last week pleaded with lawmakers to delay upcoming sequestration cuts, telling Congress that the spending decrease represents “one of the greatest security risks we are now facing.”
+Secretary of Defense Leon Panetta last week pleaded with lawmakers to delay upcoming sequestration cuts, telling Congress that the spending decrease represent “one of the greatest security risks we are now facing.”

 Yet as Panetta repeatedly sounds the alarm on the spending cuts, the Pentagon’s finances are in disarray.
 According to a recent GAO report, the Pentagon’s $800 billion budget is simply unable to be accurately audited.
 What’s worse, the Pentagon has not been accurately audited in nearly two decades.

-“DOD has been unable to pass audits since 1996, the first year agencies were required to prepare audited financial statements,” said Gary Engel, director at the Financial Management and Assurance Team at GAO.
+“DOD has been unable to get audits of the financial statements since the first year agency were required to prepare audited finance statements was for the fiscal year 1996,” said Gary Engel, Director in the Financial Management and Assurance Team at GAO.
 “They’ve been getting a disclaimer.”

 The lack of spending oversight and management could account for an eye-opening report by NBC News on February 8, which accused the Air Force of wasting $1 billion on a computer program that was supposed to combine hundreds of existing programs into one massive system.
 It took seven years for the geniuses in charge of overseeing the contractor to determine that it was a failure.